ERSTE Foundation: Cooperations with other foundations in international projects

-magazine.erstestiftung.org
+Tipping Point Magazine

 Since 2018 ERSTE Foundation publishes stories and reports from media in the region (e.g. Dennik N, Political Critique, Gazeta Wyborcza) as well as original articles in its bilingual online magazine (German/English).
 The magazine follows developments significant to society, politics and culture in Central, Eastern and South Eastern Europe.
 It supplies images and concepts on topical issues, encourages discussion and contributes to current debates.

 History

 The origins of the foundation go back to the 19th century.
 The Erste österreichische Spar-Casse was founded in 1819.
 As a result of the amendment to the Austrian Savings Bank Act, Erste österreichische Spar-Casse was split into an operational bank (Erste Bank AG) and a holding company (DIE ERSTE österreichische Spar-Casse Anteilsverwaltungssparkasse, in short: AVS) in 1993.
 In 1997 Erste Bank, which had merged with GiroCredit Bank AG der Sparkassen, went public, making AVS the main shareholder of the company, which has been listed on the Vienna Stock Exchange ever since.
 In 2003 AVS was formally transformed into DIE ERSTE österreichische Spar-Casse Privatstiftung, in short: ERSTE Stiftung (ERSTE Foundation), which began its operations two years later.